-When trauma goes untreated, it can impact all aspects of your life, manifesting as a variety of different symptoms.
+When trauma goes untreated, it can impact all aspects of your life, manifesting in a variety of different ways.

 Physical Symptoms